 (It is not about making them, in the sense of the fabric and stuff, but… you’ll see).

-By the end of this blog post you will know, at least the basics, of how to make your own t-shirt.
-Today is your lucky day.
+By the end of this blog post you will know, at least the basics, of how

 It may sound difficult, but it’s as easy as… it is for the Dutch team to lose a match!
 (Ok, sorry Dutch readers, I’ll stop being mean now…):